 - Shake your chalk paint WELL.
 Because of the thicker consistency you will need to stir every 15 minutes or so.
 Some folks like to paint from a small dish or paper plate while the bulk of their paint remains sealed.
 I like to put my paint in a larger Tupperware container to allow for easier stirring and resealing.

 - Use back and forth quick strokes.
 Paint in all directions.
 Work in a small space and move quickly.
 Why so quick?
-It dries that fast!!
+It dries that fast!
 Don’t go over an area you just painted.
-You will want to!
+You will want to.
 Stop yourself!
 As Jodie says, you’ve got one chance per coat due to the quick-dry factor.
 Don’t worry if you see paint strokes or if you “see through” on your first coat.
-The second coat will take care of this, promise!
-Be extra careful of drips…if they sneak by you they dry so fast that you’ll have to sand them away.
+The second coat will take care of this, promise.
+Be extra careful of drips.
+If they sneak by you, they dry so fast that you’ll have to sand them away.

-- Catch the drips but don’t be tempted to “touch up” what you’ve painted…wait until the next coat.
-(Am I repeating myself?
+- Catch the drips but don’t be tempted to “touch up” what you’ve painted, wait until the next coat.
+Am I repeating myself?
 OK, I know I am.
-It is the hardest thing for me every time…maybe you’ll be better than I am.
+It is the hardest thing for me every time, maybe you’ll be better than I am.

 - Follow the same for your second coat.
 Watch for drips and make sure your coverage is good.

-Prevent Bleed Through
+Chalk Paint Ideas: Prevent Bleed Through

 If you’re working with new, untreated wood, you’ll need to apply clear shellac to wood knots and open grains.
 This will block tannins that can bleed through the paint.
 This is unless you want to see them, which is also a choice.

-Which Paint do We Recommend?
+Which Chalk Paint Do We Recommend?

 I choose mine based on availability and COLOR.
 We usually use Amy Howard but have also used CeCe Caldwell, Annie Sloan, and The American Paint Company.
 We haven’t seen too much difference between the brands.
 Each project feels like a new adventure because each piece presents a different set of perimeters.
 They all run about $36.00 per quart.
 Pricey we know, but a little goes a long way, and when you consider you are repurposing old pieces instead of buying new furniture it’s a STEAL!